 “Go, gather all the Jews to be found in Susa, and hold a fast on my behalf, and do not eat or drink for three days, night or day.
 I and my young women will also fast as you do.
 Then I will go to the king, though it is against the law, and if I perish, I perish.”
 Mordecai then went away and did everything as Esther had ordered him.
 Esther 4:16-17

 It is no different, today.
-“For such a time as this,” all of us need to work together in mutual submission to stand up for and protect the body of Christ.
+“For such a time as this,” all of us need to work together, cooperating for the wellbeing of the body of Christ.

 Rev. Gordon Green, M.Div., M.A.
 Counseling